clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 We have tested the `Fedora 23 cloud image`_, Clear Linux OS for Intel Architecture cloud `downloadable images`_, and an Ubuntu image.
 Each will be referenced very specifically by a UUID in our configuration files, so follow the instructions here exactly.
-Symlinks are used, so you as a human can easily see which image is which with a human readable name, while still having the UUID-name file nodes that the cloud config expects.
-The references below download from a system in JF, which has compressed versions of the images.
+Symlinks are used so you, as a human, can easily see which image is which with a human-readable name, while still having the UUID-name file nodes that the cloud config expects.

 Fedora* Cloud::